miguelguzmanr/docker-gogs/README.md

 # Gogs

-A docker image for the painless self-hosted Git service.
+A docker image for Gogs: painless self-hosted Git service.